Faith Domergue: 1943–1950: Early work; Howard Hughes

 By the time of Vendetta's premiere in 1950, Domergue had left Los Angeles for Palm Springs, and was pregnant with her second child.
 After the film's release, Domergue separated from Hughes, disappointed with the way the film and her career had been handled: "I was told he spent five million dollars publicizing me", she said, "but [the] film was[n’t properly] released.
-It was all wasted".
+It was all wasted."
 The critical reception was also dismissive.
-The New York Times panned the film as "a garrulous, slow and obvious period piece, weighed down by a profusion of exotic accents, undistinguished dialogue, and unconvincing play acting... set against a background of the wild, Corsican countryside, which does give the picture an atmosphere of suspenseful authenticity".
+The New York Times panned the film as "a garrulous, slow, and obvious period piece, weighed down by a profusion of exotic accents, undistinguished dialogue, and unconvincing play acting... set against a background of the wild, Corsican countryside, which does give the picture an atmosphere of suspenseful authenticity".
 The review damned Domergue's performance with faint praise: "Faith Domergue, the heralded newcomer, is less than a fiery heroine.
-But despite the flamboyant lines that are her lot, the attractive Miss Domergue does occasionally contribute genuine emotional acting to the proceedings".
+But despite the flamboyant lines that are her lot, the attractive Miss Domergue does occasionally contribute genuine emotional acting to the proceedings."

 Following Vendetta, Domergue freelanced in the film noir Where Danger Lives (1950), playing a femme fatale opposite Robert Mitchum and Claude Rains.
 Bosley Crowther, in The New York Times, criticized Domergue's performance for "manifest[ing] nothing more than a comparatively sultry appearance and an ability to recite simple lines".

-1951–1959: Universal and science fiction films
+1951–1959: Universal and science-fiction films

 After having lived briefly in England with her husband, Domergue returned to the United States in 1953, when she signed a contract with Universal Pictures.
 Her final credit for RKO was the drama This Is My Love (1954), which was shot after the release of her first film with Universal, The Duel at Silver Creek (1952), in which she appeared opposite Audie Murphy.

 In 1955, Domergue appeared in another Western, Santa Fe Passage, playing an ammunition retailer opposite John Payne and George Keymas.
-Domergue then appeared in a series of science fiction, monster, and horror films.
-The first of these was Cult of the Cobra (Universal Pictures 1955), in which six American Air Force officers discover a Lamian cult of snake worshippers.
-This was followed with a role in Columbia Pictures's It Came from Beneath the Sea (1955), a science fiction-monster film which was a major commercial success, grossing $1.7 million at the box office.
-The following year, Domergue starred in This Island Earth (also 1955), Universal's first color science fiction film.
-The film received moderate critical praise for its performances and writing, as well as its inventive special effects.
+Domergue then appeared in a series of science-fiction, monster, and horror films.
+The first of these was Cult of the Cobra (Universal Pictures 1955), in which six American Air Force officers discover a cult of snake worshippers.
+This was followed with a role in Columbia Pictures's It Came from Beneath the Sea (1955), a science-fiction, monster film that was a major commercial success, grossing $1.7 million at the box office.
+The following year, Domergue starred in This Island Earth (also 1955), Universal's first color science-fiction film.
+The film received moderate critical praise for its performances, writing, and inventive special effects.
 Domergue's tenure in these pictures earned her a reputation as an early scream queen.